CSejersen/Blog/content/posts/Bit-Blitzer.md

 After spending more than a decade pushing pawns myself, I recently stumbled upon the concept of Bitboards in chess programming.
 This was quite interesting to me, as representing a chess-position with bitboards enables the engine to use bitwise operations and blazingly fast lookup-tables

 to do its computations.
-After spending a few hours reading articles on chessprogramming.org (which is a really cool site!)
+After spending a few hours reading articles on chessprogramming.org (which i highly recommend!)
 I took on the challenge of building a full-blown chess engine in C++.

 # What is a Bit Bitboard?